 5. DeLonghi Clessidra filter coffee machine: The best pour-over filter coffee machine

 The Clessidra doesn’t just look a little different to most other filter coffee machines – an hourglass design coupled with the filter coffee cone within the carafe makes it instantly eye-catching – it works differently too.

 That’s because it uses the pour-over method of brewing, heating water to 92-96C in its tank at the top – which takes about a minute – before cascading it over ground coffee and leaving it to saturate for 4-6 minutes.
 There are actually two settings for the brewing process, a high-quality one and a pour-over, which produce different results.
-The high quality one produced a more complex flavour in our testing but you may find that the pour-over works better with different grinds and varieties.
+The high-quality one produced a more complex flavor in our testing but you may find that the pour-over works better with different grinds and varieties.

-Either way, it scores highly for convenience – it’ll make up to 10 cups of coffee, let you know when it needs descaling, has a separate holder for the filter section when it’s not required in the carafe and all the parts need is a quick rinse under the tap after each brew.
+Either way, it scores highly for convenience – it’ll make up to 10 cups of coffee, let you know when it needs descaling, has a separate holder for the filter section when it’s not required in the carafe and all the parts need are a quick rinse under the tap after each brew.

 Key specs – Size: 18.8 x 28 x 33cm (WDH); Type: pour-over; Features: Anti-drip, 40-minute keep warm

 6. Breville Mostra Easy Measure Filter Coffee Machine: The best value filter coffee machine

 While it’s by no means the cheapest filter coffee machine, the Mostra is a bit of a hidden gem.
 This is because it borrows from the pour-over school of coffee making, showering water over the coffee grounds and allowing them to ‘bloom’ for 30 seconds before continuing with the brew.